We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Substance Abuse and Mental Health Services Administration

-Online talk therapy sites (teletherapy) allow you to receive therapy in the comfort of your home.
+Online talk therapy sites and apps (teletherapy) allow you to receive therapy in the comfort of your home.

-Mental health experts support the use of psychotherapy in treating various conditions, but research also supports its use.
+Mental health experts support the use of psychotherapy in treating various conditions, and research also supports its use.

 With the increasing popularity of online therapy, or teletherapy, many people wonder if this type of talk therapy is effective.